NovaCat35/inventory-app/readme.md

 ## Tools and Tech 🛠️
 - Node.js, Express.js, SCSS

+## Challenges
+Running into 404 and 500 pages sometimes as I change the routes and some code as more requirements popped up as I continue to handle get and post forms.
+The tough part is managing error occurrences in routes, controllers, and views.

 ## --- EXPRESS INSTALLATION 🚂 ---
 ### DEVELOPMENT
 > Type in terminal the following :